A physical model for efficient ranking in networks: The SpringRank model

 \subsection{Statistical significance using the ground state energy}

 We can measure statistical significance using any test statistic, by asking whether its value on a given dataset would be highly improbable in a null model.
-One such statistic is the accuracy of edge prediction using a method such as the one described above; but this takes some time to compute, if only to average over many trials of cross-validation.
+One such statistic is the accuracy of edge prediction using a method such as the one described above.
+However, this may become computationally expensive for cross-validation studies with many replicates, since each fold of each replicate requires inference of the parameter $\hat{\beta}_{a}$.
 Here we propose a test statistic which is very easy to compute, inspired by the physical model behind SpringRank: namely, the ground state energy.
-For $\alpha=0$, the energy per edge is (see SI Text~\ref{SI:rewriteE})
+For the unregularized version~ Eq.~\eqref{eq:SRhamiltonian}, the energy per edge is (see SI Text~\ref{SI:rewriteE})

-Since the ground state energy depends on many aspects of the network topology, and since (as in the previous section) hierarchical structure is statistically significant if it helps us predict edge directions, like~\cite{elephant} we focus on the following null model: we randomize the direction of each edge while preserving the total number $\bar{A}_{ij} = A_{ij} + A_{ji}$ of edges between each pair of vertices.
-If the real network has a ground state energy which is much lower than typical draws from this null model, we can conclude that the hierarchical structure is statistically significant.
+Since the ground state energy depends on many aspects of the network structure, and since hierarchical structure is statistically significant if it helps us predict edge directions, like~\cite{elephant} we focus on the following null model: we randomize the direction of each edge while preserving the total number $\bar{A}_{ij} = A_{ij} + A_{ji}$ of edges between each pair of vertices.
+If the real network has a ground state energy which is much lower than typical networks drawn from this null model, we can conclude that the hierarchical structure is statistically significant.

 This test correctly concludes that directed Erd\H{o}s-R\'enyi graphs have no significant structure.
-It also finds no significant structure for networks created using the generative model~\eqref{eq:generativemodel} with $\beta=0.1$, i.e., when the temperature or noise level $1/\beta$ is large (Fig.~\ref{SIfig:nullmodel}).
+It also finds no significant structure for networks created using the generative model Eq.~\eqref{eq:generativemodel} with $\beta=0.1$, i.e., when the temperature or noise level $1/\beta$ is sufficiently large the ranks are no longer relevant to edge existence or direction (Fig.~\ref{SIfig:nullmodel}).
 However, we see in the next section that it shows statistically significant hierarchy for a variety of real-world datasets, showing that $H(s^*)$ is both useful and computationally efficient as a test statistic.